PacktPublishing/Hands-on-Linux-System-Administration/README.md

-# Microservices Architecture [Video]
+# Hands-On Linux System Administration [Video]
-This is the code repository for [Microservices Architecture [Video]](https://www.packtpub.com/application-development/microservices-architecture-video?utm_source=github&utm_medium=repository&utm_campaign=9781788628310), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Linux System Administration [Video]](https://www.packtpub.com/virtualization-and-cloud/hands-linux-system-administration-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-	All major companies are now evolving from a monolithic to a microservices architecture in their websites and applications due to its many advantages.
-Early adopters of microservices have been able to provide an unprecedented level of control and speed as they deliver innovative web experiences to customers, and Netflix is a leading example.
-The enterprise-grade architecture that we will build throughout the course will be highly maintainable and scalable.
-By exploring the intricacies of the microservices architecture you will understand its advantages over a monolithic and other related architecture.
-By going through multiple scenarios you'll learn where to use microservices and understand the things you should take into account when building your architecture.
-Advanced tasks—with concepts such as Serverless computing and DevOps using AWS—will also be undertaken to help you in your next venture with confidence.
+Have you only come into brief contact with Linux before, but now you need to set up or maintain a Linux server?
+Then this course is for you.
+With this course you'll learn how to master any Linux machine.
+Control and master the administration of a Linux machine, whether a workstation or a server.
+You'll learn how to set up services, monitor the system, perform backups, and schedule common tasks.
-By the end of the course, you will be ready to migrate to a microservices architecture in your organization.
+By the end of the course you will be ready to start your career as a Linux system administrator.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Understanding and learning microservices.
-<LI>Setting up microservices.
-<LI>Making a bookmark application cloud-ready.
-<LI>Combining independent microservice UIs to a coherent user interface. </LI></UL></DIV>
+<LI>Take control and master the administration of a Linux machine, whether a workstation or a server.
+<LI>Deploy services on a Linux machine, such as a web server.
+<LI>Create the desired system by installing and removing software of your choosing.
+<LI>Secure the system by setting the correct file permissions, removing inactive users, creating new users, and changing user passwords.
+<LI>Perform backups of important files on a system, and send those backups to a remote machine or external device.
+<LI>Maintain a system by reading its logs, examining its hardware, adding new storage, and monitor its resources.
+<LI>Schedule common tasks, so that you don't have to perform them manually.
+Make the system work for you! </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This course will appeal to architects, designers, and developers who are primarily new to the microservices architecture and interested in migrating to it from a monolithic architecture.
+This course is for developers who want to start their career as a Linux system administrator by learning all about the command line interface.
+Basic knowledge of Linux is assumed.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-req

-## Related Products
-* [SharePoint 2016: Architecture, Deployment and Security [Video]](https://www.packtpub.com/virtualization-and-cloud/sharepoint-2016-architecture-deployment-security-video?utm_source=github&utm_medium=repository&utm_campaign=9781788298506)

-* [Building Microservices on AWS [Video]](https://www.packtpub.com/application-development/building-microservices-aws-video?utm_source=github&utm_medium=repository&utm_campaign=9781789341638)

-* [Microservices with Spring Cloud [Integrated Course]](https://www.packtpub.com/virtualization-and-cloud/microservices-spring-cloud-integrated-course?utm_source=github&utm_medium=repository&utm_campaign=9781788392426)
+Minimum Hardware Requirements
+For successful completion of this course, students will require the computer systems with at least the following:

+OS: Linux (Debian, Ubuntu, Red Hat, CentOS or Fedora) or Linux running in a virtual environment

+Processor: Any CPU newer than Pentium 4 will do (for a bare metal installation)

+Memory: 1 GB

+Storage: 10 GB for Linux + additional software

+Recommended Hardware Requirements
+For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:

+OS: Linux (Debian, Ubuntu, Red Hat, CentOS or Fedora) or Linux running in a virtual environment

+Processor: A 64-bit CPU

+Memory: 4 GB

+Storage: 10 GB for Linux + additional software

+Access to a secondary computer in the same network (to access a web page on the Linux server)

+Software Requirements

+Operating system: Linux (Debian, Ubuntu, Red Hat, CentOS or Fedora) or Linux running in a virtual environment

+Browser: Any